Anyone who purchases or registers a motor vehicle qualifying for the

 credit and and failed to remit a contribution to the affected

 organization.
-The notification will include the name, address, federal
+The notification will include the name, address,

-employer identification number (FEIN), and information related to the
+federal employer identification number (FEIN), and information

-amount remitted to the organization.
+the contribution amount remitted to the organization.